Children's Grand Park, Seoul

-Children's Grand Park is a park complex in Gwangjin-gu, Seoul, South Korea.
+Children's Grand Park (Korean: 어린이대공원) or Seoul Children's Grand Park is a park complex in Gwangjin District, Seoul, South Korea.
 Facilities at Children's Grand Park include hills and hiking trails, Zoo, garden, and an amusement park.
-Situated in Seoul City's Gwangjin-gu, Children's Grand Park is a leisure facility for families, offering a botanical garden, amusement facilities, and diverse performance events.
-Opened on a Korean holiday called Children's Day in 1973, the park is full of attractions that appeal to youngsters: Marine Animal House that exhibits seals and polar bears, a Small Animal Village, and even a Parrot Village.
+Children's Grand Park is a leisure facility for families, offering a botanical garden, amusement facilities, and diverse performance events.
+The facility first opened on Children's Day (May 5), 1975.

+It has a number of attractions for children, including a Marine Animal House with seals and polar bears, a Small Animal Village, and a Parrot Village.
 Nearly 62% of the park's total area of about 530,000 sqm consists of trees and grass and various facilities.

-Background history
+History

-Seoul Children's Grand Park is an eco-friendly park.
-It obtained ISO 14001 certification and was designated as an educational experiencing place by Seoul Metropolitan Office of Education for operating various educational programs for children.
-Seoul Children's Grand Park was originally the royal tomb for Myeong Seong Hwang Hu, who was the Queen of the last King, Sunjong, of the Greater Korean Empire.
-In 1926, the tomb was moved to Yangju-gun (currently Namyangju City) in Gyeongi Province when King Sunjong died.
-In 1970, by order of President Park Chung-hee, construction of the park started and opened the following year.
+Seoul Children's Grand Park is an eco-friendly park, because it obtained ISO 14001 certification and was designated as an educational experiencing place by Seoul Metropolitan Office of Education for operating various educational programs for children.
+Seoul Children's Grand Park was originally the royal tomb for Empress Sunmyeonghyo, who was the Queen of the last King, Sunjong, of the Greater Korean Empire.
+In 1926, the tomb was moved to Yangju-gun (currently the city Namyangju) in Gyeonggi Province when King Sunjong died.
+In 1970, by order of President Park Chung Hee, construction of the park started and opened the following year.

+On April 20, 2005, six elephants escaped from the Children's Grand Park, causing chaos in the parking lot, shops, and houses, and injuring a 52 years old woman.
+On March 16, 2009, that incident was also featured on the Discovery Channel's Destroyed in Seconds season 1 episode 31 at the time.
+Among the South Korean celebrities, Lee Sang-woo and Kwak Do-won, who were late because of this incident, mentioned this story on the air.
+Inspired by this incident, Kim Tae-won who's the lead guitarist/songwriter of Boohwal, rearranged a part of Ennio Morricone's work, Gabriel's Oboe, and created the second half and releasing the song 4.1.9 The Elephant Escapes (4.1.9 코끼리 탈출하다) on July 5, 2005.

+On February 12, 2015, an accident occurred in which a zookeeper was bitten and killed by two lions at the zoo's Ferocious-Animal Village during the day.

 In April 2021, the park reopened to the public following eight months of renovation.
 The park now features 14 rides including a roller coaster, a Viking ship ride, a merry-go-round and bumper cars.
 The zoo is inhabited by 90 animal species and provides several educational programs that promote the importance of nature and wildlife conservation.

+At 2:50 March 23, 2023, a Grant's zebra named Sero (세로) escaped from the Children's Grand Park and he roamed through residential areas and city streets.